breedx2/noshare/server/README.md

 [openssh server running in docker](https://hub.docker.com/r/linuxserver/openssh-server).

-It provides pubkey-only, shell-less ssh connections and allows port forwarding only to `localhost`, with the docker container acting as a lazy jail.
+It provides pubkey-only, shell-less ssh connections and allows port forwarding only to `localhost` (in-container).
+The result is a docker container acting as an encrypted port-bridge inside a lazy jail.

 The server doesn't store any files, doesn't keep track of connection history, and doesn't log anything.
 It acts only as a bridge for a small static set of